 Vietnam is a country with almost half of its mainland bordering the sea.
 There are many famous beaches from North to South of the country.
 Featuring a 3,620 km coastline and over 2,000 islands, many types of fish can be found near the shore and far offshore in Vietnam's water.
 If you want to enjoy a little ocean taste, then Vietnam would be an excellent place for you to do some shore or deep-sea fishing.

 Besides the long coastline, there are also about 400 rivers in Vietnam.
-The South Central of Vietnam where there are many highlands has less number of rivers than in the Red River Delta and Mekong Delta.
+The South Central of Vietnam where there are many highlands has fewer rivers than in the Red River Delta and Mekong Delta.
 The three biggest rivers in Vietnam are the Red River, Tien River, and Hau River.
-At these rivers, you can have a leisure time catching freshwater fish.
+At these rivers, you can have leisure time catching freshwater fish.

 In Vietnam, you do not need a fishing license or permit to fish in public water.
 Depending on the lake and areas, some are considered private government property, so fishing is prohibited.

-Traditional fishing equipment carried out by local fishermen are mainly handmade.
+Traditional fishing equipment carried out by local fishermen is mainly handmade.
 Local tackle shops will have all of the basics like lures, baits, floats, nets, hooks, sinkers, lines, poles, and limited saltwater and freshwater reels.
-Professional tackle shops can be found in major cities.
+Professional tackle shops can be found in major cities or bought online.

 Let us know in the comments if you would like to inquire about tackle shops in a specific city.
 We are happy to help.